Connection times in large ad-hoc mobile networks: Introduction and main results

+Let us proceed with a general movement scheme.
 We equip every walker with a fixed communication radius $2R\in(0,\infty)$.
-That is, there is a direct connection between any two of them if their distance is $<2R$.
-Two of the $N$ participants, located at $x$ and $y$, say, are (indirectly) connected if and only if there is a sequence $x_1,\dots,x_m$ of $m$ other participants such that all the distances between $x_i$ and $x_{i-1}$ are $<2R$ for any $i=1,\dots,m+1$, where we put $x_0=x$ and $x_{m+1}=y$.
-In other words, the $m+2$ balls around $x_0,\dots,x_{m+1}$ with radius $R$ have pairwise a nontrivial intersection along the chain $x_0,\dots,x_{m+1}$; in particular, there is a continuous path from $x$ to $y$ within their union.
-This is fulfilled if and only if $x$ and $y$ lie in the same connected component of the union of the balls of radius $R$ centered at the $N$ participants.
+That is, there is a direct connection between any two of them if their distance is at most $2R$.
+Two of the $N$ participants, located at $x$ and $y$, say, are (indirectly) connected if and only if there is a sequence $x_1,\dots,x_m$ of $m$ other participants such that all the distances between $x_i$ and $x_{i-1}$ are at most $2R$ for any $i=1,\dots,m+1$, where we put $x_0=x$ and $x_{m+1}=y$.
+In other words, the $m+2$ balls around $x_0,\dots,x_{m+1}$ with radius $R$ have pairwise a non-trivial intersection along the chain $x_0,\dots,x_{m+1}$; in particular, there is a continuous path from $x$ to $y$ within their union.
+This is fulfilled if and only if $x$ and $y$ lie in the same connected component of the union of the balls of radius $R$ centred at the $N$ participants.
 In this way, we see that our model is a dynamic continuum percolation process.

-It is our goal to study the thermodynamic limit of this system, i.e., we assume that the volume of the domain is of order $N$, and we assume that the trajectories are coupled with $N$ in an accordingly rescaled way.
-That is, the length scale is $N^{1/d}$.
+It is our goal to study the thermodynamic limit of this system, that is, we think of the volume of the domain being of order $N$, the number of participants, and we assume that the trajectories are coupled with $N$ in an accordingly rescaled way.
+That is, the length scale is $N^{1/d}$, and the density of participants (their number per unit volume) is of finite positive order.
 Then it is clear that a rescaled version of this picture is better suitable for a mathematical analysis.
-Hence, we consider the equivalent situation of a fixed domain $D$ and a fixed movement scheme (both not depending on $N$), and we put the communication radius equal to $2R N^{-1/d}$.
+Hence, we consider instead the equivalent situation of a fixed domain $D$ and a fixed movement scheme (both not depending on $N$), and we put the communication radius equal to $2R N^{-1/d}$.
 We do not rescale the time interval $[0,T]$ by $N^{1/d}$, as this is a trivial change.